felipespas/aitour-interact-with-llms/lab/Workshop Instructions/06_Function_Calling.md

   I'm looking for a hotel in the Netherlands
   ```

+5. Provide an answer to the model as "Amsterdam, $234, a hotel with a beachfront view".

-5. The agent should start asking you about location, price and hotel features and finally call the function and return the properties in JSON format.
+6. The agent should start asking you about location, price and hotel features and finally call the function and return the properties in JSON format.

 ![chat conversation with the model to output structured json](./Images/ai-studio-function-calling-chat.jpg)